dotoroart/cards/README.md

 ### *Location*

 #### *Current*

-- At the beginning the game is in a Neutral Location.
+- Each player may have a current Location of their own.
-- Playing a Location card changes the game to that Location.
+- When you play a Location card, the last Location is discarded.

 #### *Effects*

-Locations have Effects on all the cards in the game.
+- They are described on the card.

 ---

 ### *Definitions*

 #### *Breed*
 - Most cards are classified by their Breed, or they are Generic.
 - The purpose for this is varied, but it is mainly for targeting spells.

 #### *Hybrid*
 - A Creature is considered Hybrid when it has a Body attached.
 - Hybrids may also be refered to by the Breed of their Body.

+---

 # Collection
 > How are the cards of the set designed?